jonleopard/dotfiles/README.md

 ### Todo
 - [x] Add Brewfile file that will manage all my Homebrew packages, App Store apps, and Casks.
-- [ ] Add .vimrc dotfiles
+- [x] Add .vimrc dotfiles
 - [ ] Add .osx dotfiles
 - [x] Add .git dotfiles
 - [ ] Finish scripts

 ## Management Overview
-I like having everything as modular as possible.
 [GNU Stow](https://www.gnu.org/software/stow/) handles all my dotfiles.
 I'm using that in unison with [Git](https://git-scm.com/) for backups/versioning.
 [Homebrew](http://brew.sh/) handles all my packages and will also install all of my Mac App Store apps as well.
 ZSH plugins are managed with [zplug](https://github.com/zplug/zplug).
 I work a bit with Node, so [NVM](https://github.com/creationix/nvm) was chosen as my Node version manager.
 Lastly, [Vim-Plug](https://github.com/junegunn/vim-plug) handles all of my Neomvim plugins.

 ## Dotfile Management
 There are [so many flavors](https://www.reddit.com/r/fossworldproblems/comments/2jk4gi/there_are_too_many_solutions_for_managing_dotfiles/) when it comes to dotfile management.
 I wanted something lightweight and that could run in any \*nix environment with little to no dependencies.